 Dr. John Dingliana

-A II.1 (60-69%) grade or higher from a reputable university in Computing or strongly related discipline
+• A grade of at II.1 (Upper Second Class Honours) or higher from a reputable university, in Computing or a strongly related discipline.

-A standard of English language competence that will allow full participation in coursework, classwork and other activities.
+• A standard of English language competency that will allow full participation in coursework, classwork and other activities.
 Specifically, if English is not your first language, you are required to submit an English competency certificate with a minimum IELTS level of 6.5 or equivalent in order for your application to be considered.
-For details on alternative English Tests accepted, please visit TCD’s International Students Entry Requirements website
+For details on alternative English Tests accepted, please visit TCD’s International Students Entry Requirements website.

-A strong work ethic and the resolve to strongly engage with the demanding programme.
+• A strong work ethic and the resolve to strongly engage with the demanding programme.
 This means, for example, that it will be extremely difficult to do the course while holding part-time employment.
 Students should expect to engage in a large amount of practical work during the course.

 Click here for a full list of postgraduate fees